Desert Gardening 101

 cold in the desert

-This may come as a shock to some of you….but, it does get cold in the desert.
-Tonight’s temperatures are dropping to the low 30’s, which for us desert dwellers is cold.
-Below, is a sampling of how winter looks in the desert.
+This may come as a shock to some of you, but it does get cold in the desert.
+Tonight’s temperatures are dropping to the low 30s, which for us desert dwellers is cold.
+Below is a sampling of how winter looks in the desert.

 I was surprised when I moved here from Southern California, that is actually got much colder here in the winter.
 I live in zone 8b and we do have a few nights a year with the temps in the 20’s, occasionally dipping into the high teens.
 Tonight, my neighbors have their frost-sensitive plants covered with either frost cloth or old towels.
 I just covered my 3 Lantana shrubs in the front yard with some old sheets.

-I have enjoyed the photos of frost covered landscapes that many of you have posted.
+I have enjoyed the photos of frost-covered landscapes that many of you have posted.
 My most memorable experiences with frost is of driving through the golf courses where I worked when there was a solid layer of frost on the grass.
 Everything was white and looked so beautiful.

 I do enjoy the winter months, but I am always ready for the spring and warm weather….